 The political weblogger Andrew Sullivan, who has been covering the protests in Iran around the clock for several days, reported early Monday that his site appears to be suffering a denial of service (DOS) attack intended to knock it offline:

-The Atlantic is struggling to keep the site up despite what seems to be a digital attack.
+The Atlantic magazine is struggling to keep the site up despite what seems to be a digital attack.
 Please be persistent in trying to reload.

 Sullivan's site, which has been passing along updates from the election protests in both English and Farsi, has been unusually slow to load throughout the day Monday.
 Although it's possible that enormous demand is overloading the servers at The Atlantic, as a longtime reader of his blog I can't recall it ever having problems despite huge demand in the final days of the American presidential election.
 His site served 23 million visits in October 2008.